UWM-COMPSCI-552/sp25-lecture/simple/README.md

 A private method used only in the constructor is converted into a const functional value in the constructor.
 All uses of the method (in the constructor) are changed to use this const.
 So `this.privateMethod(args)` becomes `privateMethod(args)`.

+### Convert Private Method to Module Function

+A method that6 doesn't access the instance in any way can be made a function at the top-level.
+It has no dependency on the class state.